 Be a Grace: Be respectful of differences

-Grace, a domestic student from Aurora, Colorado, is Nora’s roommates.
+Grace, a domestic student from Aurora, Colorado, is Nora’s roommate.
 Unlike Grace’s rewarding relationship with Nora, her previous roommate experience was not as good.
 Grace shared with me that she and her previous roommates were often in conflict because of their different lifestyles.
 While Grace’s ex-roommate was minimalistic, Grace loved to personalize her space with mementos that created a “cluttered cozy” atmosphere.
 However, her experience living with someone different from her taught her how to be respectful of other lifestyles.
 Respect doesn’t always mean learning to agree, “sometimes you have to let stuff go,” says Grace “it doesn’t always have to be just how I like it.”
 Learning to make compromises has helped Grace to be a more compatible roommate, ultimately contributing to her friendship with Nora.

 Be a Rida: Learn to communicate